The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: Simulation Methodology

 Here, $\omega=2.5$ controls the low-temperature scaling of the sputtering rate, and $T_0 = 2 \times 10^6$ K. The SNe destruction rate is modeled following the dust destruction model near blast waves by \citet{nozawa06a} and \citet{asano13a}.
 The explicit equations for these size transformation processes are given in \citet{narayanan23a}.

 Finally, dust grains can change size owing to interstellar collisions.
 Here, there are two primary effects: dust shattering, which occurs in high-speed collisions between dust grains \citep{jones96a}, and coagulation (i.e., sticking together) which can occur in lower speed collisions.
 The former process transforms large grains into smaller grains, while the vice versa is true in coagulation.
 We model the transformation of grain sizes in collisions following \citet{mckinnon18a} and \citet{li21a}.

 Quantitatively, we model the transformation of grain sizes by the mass evolution of grain-size bin $k$:

 as long as the relative velocity between grains is greater than a threshold velocity $v_{\rm rel} > v_{\rm thresh}$.
 Here, the grain sizes are denoted with $a$, $m_i$ is the mass of the grain in bin $i$, and $m^{k,j}_{\rm col}\left(i\right)$ is the resulting mass entering bin $i$ due to the collision between the grains in bins $k$ and $j$.
 We employ threshold velocities of $v_{\rm thresh} = 2.7$ km s$^{-1}$ for silicates, and $1.2 $ km s$^{-1}$ for carbonaceous grains based on the modeling of \citet{jones96a}.
 The transfer of mass between size bins is analogous for coagulation, and is implemented if $v<v_{\rm thresh}$.
 We follow \citet{hirashita09a} in employing a threshold velocity that is dependent on the grain sizes as well as the material properties of the species, following their Equation~8.

-We note that while there is of course some freedom in choosing the critical velocities for either coagulation or shattering, these default values have resulted in dust grain size distributions comparable to \citet{mathis77a} ``MRN'' distributions for Milky Way-like zoom in galaxies \citep{li21a}, as well as reasonable model PAH spectra \citet{narayanan23a}.
-As a result, we adopt these values without any tuning, though note that in a future work, we anticipate presenting the impact of a parameter exploration on the modeled dust properties of simulated galaxies.
+The relative velocities of grain-grain collisions are computed {\it within} dust super particles, and are governed by a subresolution model for unresolved turbulence.
+We assume that grain motions within individual dust super-particles are driven by a turbulent cascade where the energy injection scale, $L_{I}$, is taken to be the local Jeans length.
+The relative velocity between grains is calculated based on their respective aerodynamic coupling to this unresolved turbulent gas flow.
+Specifically, the relative velocity of a grain of size $a$ with respect to the gas is a function of its stopping time, $t_s$, which depends on the local gas density, grain size, and sound speed.